KhaledAlrashi1/Musical-Chord-Classification/README.md

 ---
 ## Dataset
-The dataset consist of major and minor chords stored as audio files ([Download Dataset](https://www.kaggle.com/datasets/deepcontractor/musical-instrument-chord-classification/data))
+The dataset is imbalanced and consist of two classes, major and minor chords.
+They stored as audio files ([Download Dataset](https://www.kaggle.com/datasets/deepcontractor/musical-instrument-chord-classification/data))

 ---